 As for a third reason, “I’d like to say it tastes better,” offers Crystal Dawn Froberg, owner of the Long Beach Island-based Passion Flour Cupcakery, who’s crave-worthy treats are available at both Baked on the Beach in Surf City and Ecoffea in Beach Haven.
 “It’s fresher, cleaner.
 It’s a different way of eating, a more compassionate choice.”

-Froberg, who’s also a yoga teacher, has been a lifelong baker and a vegan since she was 19-years-old.
-Her love of baking, especially her grandmother’s recipes, led her to experiment in the kitchen, finding substitutes for milk and eggs while still maintaining that perfect cake or cookie consistency.
+Froberg has been a lifelong baker and a vegan since she was 19-years-old.
+Her love of baking, especially her grandmother’s recipes, led her to experiment in the kitchen; finding substitutes for milk and eggs while still maintaining that perfect cake or cookie consistency.

 “When I bake something for someone who’s vegan or gluten-free and see them smile, that’s so special for me,” said Froberg, who believes everyone deserves a little sweet treat in their life, no matter their diet.